CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/Tong Liu/_index.md

 avatar_filename: avatar.jpg
 superuser: true

 bio: "Tong Liu is currently working towards the Ph.D. degree in Computer Applied Technology with the Faculty of Applied Sciences of the Macau Polytechnic University.
-Her current research topic is image tamper detection based on deep learning."
+Her current research topic is image tamper detection based on deep learning.
 education:
   courses:
     - course: Msc in Computer Information System